jonnycampbell/hubot-against-humanity/README.md

 ## Hubot Against Humanity

 This is the first version of Cards Against Humanity on Hubot.
+Pick up a real set of [Cards Against Humanity](http://www.cardsagainsthumanity.com/).
+Your grandparents will love it.

 ### Usage